Deep Scan in Greadme: 190+ Parameter Website Audit

 How common: Found on roughly 65% of scanned pages

-The impact: Without structured data, your pages miss opportunities for rich results in search — star ratings, FAQ dropdowns, product info, and more.
+The impact: Pages miss rich-result opportunities — star ratings, FAQ dropdowns, product info.

-The fix: Implement JSON-LD schema markup relevant to your page type (Article, Product, FAQ, LocalBusiness, etc.).
+The fix: Implement JSON-LD schema relevant to the page type (Article, Product, FAQ, LocalBusiness, etc.).

 What Happens When a Scan Is Blocked

-Some websites use firewalls, bot protection, or WAF (Web Application Firewall) systems that may block Greadme's analysis requests.
-When this happens, Deep Scan detects the block and provides you with:
+Some sites use firewalls, bot protection, or WAF systems that may block analysis requests.
+When this happens, Deep Scan detects the block and provides:

 • A clear explanation that bot protection was detected

-• The user-agent string to allowlist so Greadme can analyze your site
+• The user-agent string to allowlist so Greadme can analyze the site

 • Alternative options for proceeding with the analysis